 - 15. Articles on exhibit shall be handled only by the Directors or Judges.
 Exhibitors are encouraged to come early to give the Directors ample time to have the articles properly arranged before judging. - 16.
 Exhibitors receiving certificates for their prizes in goods must present themselves to the Exhibit Secretary to collect their prizes. - 17.
 It is the responsibility of Exhibitors to collect their prizes by presenting themselves to the Exhibit Secretary on Fair Day.
 Exhibitors who are unable to attend on Fair Day are to contact the Exhibit Secretary to make alternate arrangements to pick up their prize.
-Any prizes not collected within 60 days will be forfeited.

-18. If there are any errors or exists. - 18.
-If there are any errors or omissions in statements of prize money, the Exhibit Secretary must be advised within one week of receipt of same or no adjustments will be made. - 19.
+Any prizes not collected within 60 days of the fair date will be forfeited.
+18. If there are any orrest or any or any orrest or any or - If there are any errors or omissions in statements of prize money, the Exhibit Secretary must be advised within one week of receipt of same or no adjustments will be made. - 19.
 The Society reserves the right to deduct a percentage of prize money if finances will not permit payment in full.

-Marilyn Bouw President Chairperson - Garden Vegetables & Fruit and Plants & Flowers 204-866-3707
+Marilyn Bouw President Chairperson - Class 8 Garden Vegetables and Fruit - Class 9 Plants and Flowers 204-866-3707